jannicz/ng-svg-icon-sprite/README.md

 This [npm module](https://www.npmjs.com/package/ng-svg-icon-sprite) in Angular package format provides both a solution for generating SVG sprites and a component for including them.

-## Updating from <=1.0 to >=1.1
+## Updating to >=1.1

-The support of the native package format brought breaking changes in 1.1, to update please do:
+The support of the native package format brought breaking changes in 1.1, to update from <= 1.0 please do:

 * Insert `svg2sprite` into your package.json `"svg2sprite-cli": "2.0.0"` in devDependencies and run `npm i`
 * Rename the import statement from `SvgIconSpriteModule` to `IconSpriteModule` in your `@NgModule` file(s)